 Firstly, start to live in Denmark.
 Being forced to speak is sometimes the best way to advance.
-Choosing to stay in luxurious rooms of Basecamp in Copenhagen (2 dormitories: in city center or close to South Campus) or Lyngby you will sink into the environment, where you will hear the Danish language spoken all day round.
+Choosing to stay in luxurious rooms of Basecamp in Copenhagen (2 dormitories: in the city centre or close to South Campus) or Lyngby you will sink into the environment, where you will hear Danish spoken all day round.
 Among peers at different Danish language levels, you will pick up colloquial or slang words and phrases much easier.
-The great way to get you into the routine of learning and meet new foreigners in the city is a Danish language course at a private school or at the university.
-At home, you can additionally listen to podcasts, download language learning app like Duolingo, read the news, books for children or watch Danish language movies or start a free online Danish language course.
+A great way to get you into the routine of learning and meeting new foreigners in the city is a Danish language course at a private school or at the university.
+At home, you can also listen to podcasts, download language learning apps like Duolingo, read the news and books for children, watch Danish movies or start a free online Danish language course.
 Live chats and online conversations with natives are also efficient and entertaining at the same time.
-Maybe you will find a private Danish language tutor?
+Maybe you will find a private Danish tutor?
 Remember one rule.
 Nothing will speed up your progress more than speaking.

 |Good morning!||God morgen!|

 |How are you?||Hvordan har du/ de det?|

 |And you?||Og dig/ dem?|

 |Good/ So-So.||Godt/ Sådan nogenlunde.|